garylirocks/quickrefs/microsoft-defender.markdown

 And you can create **Governance rule** to assign owners (by email or resource tag) and time frames to recommendations automatically

-### Agentless scanning

-This scans VM disks, so it needs the built-in role “VM scanner operator”, which has permissions like `Microsoft.Compute/disks/read`, `Microsoft.Compute/virtualMachines/read`

 ### Cloud Security Explorer

 Allows you to build queries interactively to hunt for risks, like SQL servers WHICH contain sensitive data AND is exposed to the Internet

+### Data storage

+#### Continuous export

+- Configured per subscription
+- Can be enabled at-scale via a DINE policy
+- Can export to Event Hub or Log Analytics Workspace
+- Workbooks (like "Secure Score Over Time") need data in LAW to work
+- Frequency: real-time updates and weekly snapshots
+- Data:
+  - Security recommendations
+  - Secure score
+  - Security alerts
+  - Regulatory compliance

 ### Extensions for Compute resources

-- Collects data from compute resources, such as VMs, VMSS, IaaS containers, and non-Azure computers, data is collected using:
-  - Azure Monitor Agent (AMA)
-  - Microsoft Defender for Endpoint (MDE)
-  - Log Analytics Agent
-  - Azure Policy Add-on for Kubernetes
-- Some Defender plans require "monitoring components" to collect data from your workloads
+- Some Defender plans (mostly for IaaS resources, eg. VMs, VMSS, IaaS containers, and non-Azure computers) require "monitoring components" to collect data from your workloads
   - Defender for Servers
     - Azure Arc agent (For multicloud and on-premises servers)
-    - Microsoft Defender for Endpoint
+    - Microsoft Defender for Endpoint (MDE)
     - Vulnerability assessment
-    - Azure Monitor Agent or Log Analytics agent
+    - Azure Monitor Agent (AMA)
+    - Log Analytics agent (deprecating, also known as "MMA")
   - Defender for SQL servers on machines
     - Azure Arc agent (For multicloud and on-premises servers)
     - Azure Monitor Agent or Log Analytics agent